-Pulse on the other hand is built for buyers (customers) and gives them control of their data while being able to find, transact, and engage with sellers easily and securely.
+Pulse Agent on the other hand is built for buyers and gives them control of their data while being able to express needs, discover suppliers, and evaluate them collaboratively with the team.

 Pulse manifests for sellers as a customer acquisition channel where their marketers, inside sales reps, or bots can converse with qualified prospects.

 a) Decentralization: The blockchain makes it possible to build a decentralized and autonomous organization of buyers, sellers, experts, and relayers engaging among each other without a central point.
-Each user’s data is maintained separately on a storage of his choice and the user controls both identity and its veneers in any context 100%.
-Pulse has no central authority and no profit seeking strategy beyond continuing to innovate on the protocol and ensuring wide adoption.
+Each user’s data is maintained separately on a storage of her choice and the user controls both identity and its veneers in any context 100%.
+Pulse has no central authority beyond continuing to innovate on the protocol and ensuring wide adoption.
 By extension, we will limit rent to the absolute minimum and optimize for the ecosystem.

 c) Network Effects: The use of tradable crypto tokens as incentives for early participants helps bootstrap the Pulse network into liquidity.
 Tokens help overcome the catch-22 inherent in building multi sided networks and addresses the “motivation” question effectively.